-(1) identify the most appropriate method of conflict resolution in different business and workplace relations and how to apply them in real-world situations.

-(2) understand how different conflict management methods can be used together in building an Integrated Conflict Management System.

-- 4.B Compose constructive personal feedback and guidance - 5.C Employ state-of-the-art management techniques - 3.B Propose creative solutions within an organization - 3.A Breakdown complex organizational problems using the appropriate methodology - 1.B Successfully collaborate within a intercultural team
+- (1) identify the most appropriate method of conflict resolution in different business and workplace relations and how to apply them in real-world situations. - (2) understand how different conflict management methods can be used together in building an Integrated Conflict Management System. - 1.B Successfully collaborate within a intercultural team - 3.A Breakdown complex organizational problems using the appropriate methodology - 3.B Propose creative solutions within an organization - 4.B Compose constructive personal feedback and guidance - 5.C Employ state-of-the-art management techniques

-This course aims to provide the student with an overview of different conflict resolution methods to be used in the workplace, allowing the student to critically assess the advantages and disadvantages of each technique.
+This course aims to give the student an overview of different conflict resolution methods to be used in the workplace, allowing the student to critically assess each technique's advantages and disadvantages.

-Basic concepts of distributive and integrative bargaining are reviewed in order to prepare students for exploring different conflict resolution methods.
-Methods covered or discussed in the course include negotiation, mediation, arbitration, litigation, open-door policy, grievance procedures, and organizational ombudsman, among others.
+Basic distributive and integrative negotiation concepts are reviewed to prepare students for exploring different conflict resolution methods.
+The main conflict resolution methods covered in the course are negotiation, mediation, arbitration, and litigation.
+The course also includes a general discussion of other conflict resolution methods, such as open-door policy, grievance procedures, and organizational ombudsman.
 The course finishes with a discussion on the possibility of combining different methods into Integrated Conflict Management Systems.
+Students who have already taken negotiation courses before should be aware that there will be some revision of contents covered in previous negotiation courses, so all students can be at the same level in order to understand the other conflict management techniques discussed in class.

 The course relies heavily on role-playing exercises, which allow students to experience some of the strengths and weaknesses of each conflict resolution method studied.
-Lectures and discussions will prepare students for future exercises and discuss the learnings obtained in past simulations.
+Lectures and discussions will prepare students for future activities and discuss the learnings obtained in past simulations.

-Type of test Participation Group project End of term exam
+Type of test Participation Group project Individual project

-Nb of hours if written exam 1.5
+Nb of hours if written exam

-2nd session true
+2nd session

 Coefficient 20.0 40.0 40.0

-Students receive feedback from the professor and their colleagues throughout the course, especially in the debriefing of each role-playing exercise.
+Students receive feedback from the professor and their colleagues throughout the course, especially in debriefing each roleplaying exercise.
 In this case, feedback has collective and individual elements, as individual results and lessons learned are compared to collective results.
-Moreover, individual and group feedback is provided for individual and group assignments.
+Moreover, individual and group feedback is provided for individual and group assignments via IÉSEG-Online.